WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 bwa index hcontortus_mtDNA.fasta

-# using a single loop function, perform the mapping, sam-to-bam conversion, filtering, and indexing, for the 176 samples
+# Using a single loop function, perform the mapping, sam-to-bam conversion, filtering, and indexing, for the 176 samples.

-# this is one long command.
-The “#” commented lines are there to remind you what each step is doing in the script, but should not be written in the command.
+# This is one long command.
+The “#” commented lines are there to remind you what each step is doing in the script, but
+# should not be written in the command.

 # !!!
 START !!!
 for i in $( cd ../raw_reads ; ls -1 *_1.fastq.gz | sed -e 's/_1.fastq.gz//g' ); do